manolo/gwt-polymer-todo-list/docs/elements-applogic.md

 At this point we have almost the UI of our **TodoList** application designed using `UiBinders` and Elements.

-In this lesson we will learn how to add some logic our UI and deal with events and data.
+In this lesson we will learn how to add some logic to our UI and deal with native events in elements, and data.

 1. Create the *Add Item dialog* adding the following markup to the Main.ui.xml file: